-You don’t need to carry out scoping if your activity is low risk.
+You do not need to carry out scoping if your activity is low risk.
 Your activity is low risk if it’s:

-- a fast-track or accelerated marine licence activity that meets specific conditions
+- a self-service marine licence activity or an accelerated marine licence activity that meets specific conditions

 - maintaining pumps at pumping stations – if you do it regularly, avoid low dissolved oxygen levels during maintenance and minimise silt movement when restarting the pumps

 - removing blockages or obstacles like litter or debris within 10m of an existing structure to maintain flow

 - replacing or removing existing pipes, cables or services crossing over a water body – but not including any new structure or supports, or new bed or bank reinforcement